This content has been automatically translated from Ukrainian.

 You can use other alias names to refer to different remote repositories, but "origin" is standard and often used by default..

-If your url repository:
+If your repository URL:

 https://github.com/company/coolreponame